rhagelstrom/BetterCombatEffects/README.md

 # BetterCombatEffects
 FantasyGrounds 5E extension

-5E Better Combat Effects extension allows for fine tuning of when effects are enabled, disabled, removed, and added.
+Better Combat Effects extension allows for fine tuning of when effects are enabled, disabled, removed, and added.
+Supports 5E/3.5E and Pathfinder 1E

 ## Installation
 Download [BetterCombatEffects.zip](https://github.com/rhagelstrom/BetterCombatEffects/raw/main/BetterCombatEffects.zip) Unzip and place the .ext in the extensions subfolder of the Fantasy Grounds data folder and the .mod in the modules subfolder.